danielfett/inetbox.py/README.md

  * `energy_mix` can be one of `none`/`gas`/`electricity`/`mix`
  * `el_power_level` can be set to `0`/`900`/`1800` when electric heating or mix is enabled

 Note: Since some settings only work together, like `target_temp_room` and `heating_mode`, the service does not apply changes immediately.
-Instead, changed settings are collected and only applied after a wait time of about a seconds.
-To change this time, set the `updates_buffer_time` setting in the `miqro.yml` file to the desired wait time in seconds.
+Instead, changed settings are collected and only applied after a wait time of about a second.
+To change this time, set the `updates_buffer_time` setting in the `miqro.yml` file to the desired wait time in seconds (see settings below).

 The topic `service/truma/update_status` gives information about the status of the pushed setting changes: